tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/基础图片处理/快速缩略模板_intl_en.md

 ## Overview
-COS uses the **imageView2** API provided by Cloud Infinite (CI) to generate a thumbnail.
+COS uses the **imageView2** API of Cloud Infinite (CI) to provide a common image processing template.
 You can append parameters to the download URL to generate the desired thumbnail.
 The input image cannot be larger than 32 MB, with its width and height not exceeding 30,000 pixels and the total number of pixels not exceeding 250 million.
 The width and height of the output image cannot exceed 9,999 pixels.
-For an input animated image, the total number of pixels (Width x Height x Number of frames) cannot exceed 250 million.
+For an input animated image, the total number of pixels (width x height x number of frames) cannot exceed 250 million (GIF frame limit: 300).

 An image can be processed: